 Joseph Anton by Salman Rushdie – Book Review

 Joseph Anton is the assumed name that Salman Rushdie took to conceal his identity during the time he was facing the Fatwa from Muslim clerics across the world for writing the book Satanic Verses.
 The memoir talks about the long period that author was living in hiding, protected by the British security.
 He begins by narrating the genesis of the book that leads to the Fatwa.
 And hence his living in hiding.
 He recollects the various incidents that when woven through his imagination lead to the story.
-Interestingly he says his surname is inspired from the name of 12th CE philosopher Ibn Rush.
+Interestingly he says his surname is inspired by the name of 12th CE philosopher Ibn Rush.
 Who was also the one to question the basic tenets of the religion?
 And his father adopted this surname.
 Is this a mere coincidence?

 He vividly narrates the first few days after the Fatwa was issued against him.
 Narrating every small detail while also trying to give background to people around him and his relationship with them.
 After a while, it becomes a series of running away from one house to another.
 From one team of security personnel to another, from one fear to another.
 He was at security level 2 just below the security of the queen.
 So if you can do some corollary drawing, you can imagine the security of the Queen of United Kingdom.
 As a common citizen of the world, you would be amazed at the amount of time, effort and resources spent to save one man from another.
 And the unnamed lives that actually get lost in the process.
 And the risk the security guys take for no reason except the call of the duty.